Starter Gear Guide for Catching Trout

-Matching the reel to the wrong type of rod will not only make you look silly at the lake, it will severely cripple the fishability of the setup.
+Matching the reel to the wrong type of rod will not only make you look silly at the lake, but it will also severely cripple the "fishability" of the setup.
 Since I recommend a spinning reel to start off with, I will recommend a spinning rod to complement it.

 The Differences Between a Spinning Rod and a Casting Rod

 There are two quick ways to distinguish a spinning rod from a casting rod:

 On a casting rod, all the eyes all the way down the rod will be small.
 This has to do with the way the line feeds off a casting rod: generally in a straight line.
 On a spinning rod, the first eyelet (closest to the reel seat) will be large, with eyelets tapering down in size to the tip.
 The large eyelet, called the "gathering guide," helps "gather" the line as it comes off in wide loops off the spinning reel.

 The second difference is the finger grip.
 Almost all casting rods (with the exception of some particular trolling rods) will have a finger grip for your pointer finger.
 This is because a casting reel sits on top of the rod, and the additional grip helps maintain control.
 A spinning rod will not have this grip, as the reel hangs below the rod, and the stem of the reel is its own finger grip.

 So again: spinning reel to spinning rod, casting reel to casting rod.
 I can't stress this enough.
 If you are unsure when looking at a rod, look for these two things, or just read the rod: it will likely say on the rod or product tag.

 - Two-piece blank (four-piece if you plan on backpacking, although the good ones are pricey)

 - A length of 6'–7', although personal preference and technique could affect this